Daedrus/embci/README.md

   SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", ATTR{idVendor}=="21a9", ATTR{idProduct}=="1005", MODE="0666"
   SUBSYSTEM=="usb", ENV{DEVTYPE}=="usb_device", ATTR{idVendor}=="21a9", ATTR{idProduct}=="1006", MODE="0666"
   ```
+- Note that the Woodpecker agent is currently running in privileged mode
+  since I couldn't get it to work with the debug probe and the analyzer
+  otherwise.
+That is the reason why we need the above udev rules on the
+  LattePanda.
+I hope to fix this in the future.
-- set up an environment variable containing the LattePanda's IP address,
+- Set up an environment variable containing the LattePanda's IP address,
   for example `export IP_ADDRESS=192.168.0.104`.
 This variable is used
   by `docker-compose.yml`.
 For the instructions below, replace `$IP_ADDRESS`
   with the IP address.
-- start the Gitea container
+- Start the Gitea container
   `docker compose up -d gitea`
-- access http://$IP_ADDRESS:3000/ in your browser
+- Access http://$IP_ADDRESS:3000/ in your browser
-- configure the admin user in `Optional Settings` below then click
+- Configure the admin user in `Optional Settings` below then click
   `Install Gitea`
-- go to http://$IP_ADDRESS:3000/user/settings/applications and below in
+- Go to http://$IP_ADDRESS:3000/user/settings/applications and below in
   `Manage OAuth2 Applications` choose:
   `Application Name: Woodpecker CI`
   `Redirect URI: http://$IP_ADDRESS:8000/authorize`
-  make sure that the `Confidential Client` checkbox is ticked and then click
+  Make sure that the `Confidential Client` checkbox is ticked and then click
   `Create Application`
-  copy the `Client ID` in the `WOODPECKER_GITEA_CLIENT` variable in `.env`
+  Copy the `Client ID` in the `WOODPECKER_GITEA_CLIENT` variable in `.env`
-  copy the `Client Secret` in the `WOODPECKER_GITEA_SECRET` variable in `.env`
+  Copy the `Client Secret` in the `WOODPECKER_GITEA_SECRET` variable in `.env`
-  finally click `Save`
+  Finally click `Save`
-- create an agent secret
+- Create an agent secret
   `openssl rand -base64 32`
   and add the output to the `WOODPECKER_AGENT_SECRET` variable in `.env`
-- start the Woodpecker server and agent containers
+- Start the Woodpecker server and agent containers
   `docker compose up -d`
-- go back to Gitea, mirror the `https://github.com/Daedrus/embci-example-repo`
+- Go back to Gitea, mirror the `https://github.com/Daedrus/embci-example-repo`
   repository
-- add that repository to Woodpecker and run the pipeline
+- Add that repository to Woodpecker and run the pipeline